honoriovega/cst205-proj2/README.md

 Think of this as basically the structure for a web based slack clone.
 There is a bot that the user can interact with.

 ## Who worked on what?
-### Javar and Honorio worked on server side, setting up the chat functionality and bot commands, and ReactJS.
+### Javar and Honorio worked on server side, setting up the chat functionality and bot commands, ReactJS, and Spotify integration.
 ### Antonio focused more on client side views (CSS).

+Name of project
+Names of team members
+Class
+Date
+How to run program
+Link to GitHub repository
+Future work